15 Amazingly Cool Things To Do In Richmond VA

 It’s a thinking-person’s tour, timely in any political climate, and should be a mandatory first stop in Richmond.
 The fact that it’s entertaining and engaging makes it all the better.

 Wander the church grounds and cemetery for free.
 Look for the graves of Edgar Allan Poe’s biological mother (who died when Poe was a year old), and George Wythe, the first law professor in the USA.
-Open Weekends only in Winter.
-Check website for Reenactment Tours.
-Tour tickets $12 + tax.
+Check website for information on tour times and fees.

 VISIT: Poe Museum